 Fearful Face, Face With Open Mouth And Cold Sweat, and Face Screaming In Fear all show varying levels of fear, ranging from slightly scared with Face With Open Mouth And Cold Sweat to outright terror with Face Screaming In Fear.
 They can all be used ironically.

-See-No-Evil Monkey, Hear-No-Evil Monkey, and Speak-No-Evil Monkey are used to show shock and embarrassment.
+See-No-Evil Monkey, Hear-No-Evil Monkey, and Speak-No-Evil Monkey are used to show shock and embarrassment, mostly in a cheeky manner.
 Which specific monkey is used depends on the contents of the message.

 Pile Of Poo

 Pile Of Poo is almost always used humorously.
 It can replace a swear word or criticize a person or message.